Shinsengumi

-The "Newly Selected Corps" (新選組, Shinsengumi) was a small elite group of swordsmen that was organized by commoners and low rank samurai, commissioned by the bakufu (military government) during Japan's Bakumatsu period (late Tokugawa shogunate) in 1863.
+The "Newly Selected Corps" (新選組, Shinsengumi) was a small secret police organization, an elite group of swordsmen organized by commoners and low-ranking samurai, commissioned by the bakufu (military government) during Japan's Bakumatsu period (late Tokugawa shogunate) in 1863.
 It was active until 1869.
-It was founded to protect the shogunate representatives in Kyoto at a time when a controversial imperial edict to exclude foreign trade from Japan had been made and the Chōshū clan had been forced from the imperial court.
-They gained considerable fame in the Ikedaya incident and the August 18 coup events, among others.
-The men were drawn from the sword schools of Edo.
+It was founded to protect shogunate representatives in Kyoto at a time when a controversial imperial edict to exclude foreign trade from Japan had been made and the Chōshū clan had been forced from the imperial court.
+They gained considerable fame from events such as the Ikedaya incident and the August 18 coup, among others.
+The members were drawn from the sword schools of Edo.

 History

 Japan's forced opening to the west in 1854, which required it to open its shores for trade or face military conflict, exacerbated internal political instability.
 One long-standing line of political opinion was sonnō jōi (meaning, "revere the emperor, expel the barbarians").
 Loyalists (particularly in Chōshū Domain) in Kyoto began to rebel.
 In response, the Tokugawa shogunate formed the "the rōnin squad" (浪士組, Rōshigumi) on October 19, 1862.
 The Rōshigumi was a squad of 234 rōnin (samurai without masters) drawn from the sword schools of Edo.

 The squad's nominal commander was the hatamoto Matsudaira Katamori, and their leader was Kiyokawa Hachirō, a rōnin from Shōnai Domain.
 The Rōshigumi's mission was to protect Tokugawa Iemochi, the 14th shōgun, during an important trip to Kyoto to meet with the Emperor Kōmei.
 There had not been such a meeting since the third shōgun of the Tokugawa bakufu, Tokugawa Iemitsu, had visited Kyoto in the 17th century.
 Tokugawa Iemochi, the head of the military government, the bakufu, had been invited to discuss how Japan should enact the recent imperial edict calling for the expulsion of foreigners.

 Although the Rōshigumi was funded by the Tokugawa bakufu, the leader Kiyokawa Hachirō and others had strong loyalties to the emperor and planned to gather other rōnin in Kyoto to police the city from insurgents.
 On March 26 (lunar calendar February 8), 1863, Kiyokawa led the Rōshigumi out of Edo as the vanguard of shōgun Iemochi's procession to Kyoto, which they arrived on April 10 (lunar calendar February 23), 1863.